henrykot/ReactToDoList/README.md

 # To-Do-List #

-*read a list of tasks.
+* read a list of tasks.
-*add a task using the mouse or keyboard.
+* add a task using the mouse or keyboard.
-*mark any task as completed, using the mouse or keyboard.
+* mark any task as completed, using the mouse or keyboard.
-*delete any task, using the mouse or keyboard.
+* delete any task, using the mouse or keyboard.
-*edit any task, using the mouse or keyboard.
+* edit any task, using the mouse or keyboard.
-*view a specific subset of tasks: all, completed, not-completed
+* view a specific subset of tasks: all, completed, not-completed

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2